bougou/sail/README.md

 ### Target

-Target represents a the environment where the product softwares are installed and run.
+Target represents the environment where the product softwares are installed and run.

 In `sail`, we used two hierarchies to arrange environments.